Drunks (film): Production

+Release

+The film had its premiere at the Boston Film Festival on August 23, 1995.
+It was shown on Showtime on November 10, 1995.
+The film saw a wider theatrical release in the US and Canada in 1997.

 Critical reception

 Reception of the film was mostly positive overall, particularly the individual performances of many of the actors, including comedian Richard Lewis's first appearance in a dramatic role.
 At the same time, some were critical of the dramatic elements of the film.

 Jay Carr of The Boston Globe wrote: "Drunks isn't afraid to make its characters seem like people you'd run into on the subway.
 Most of the notes it strikes are convincing.
 We'll be hearing more from Cohn."

 Gary Kamiya of the San Francisco Examiner wrote: "There's enormous drama in the stories told by the recovering alcoholics in this movie, but very little drama – except melodrama – in the movie itself," but also added, "Still Drunks is worth seeing for its exceptional acting and the empathy it brings to the damaged lives of its courageous characters."

 Carrie Rickey of The Philadelphia Inquirer wrote: "Lewis, who resembles a debauched Al Pacino (if that's not redundant), is impressive in a dramatic turn.
 Likewise Wiest, Rollins and Posey, and likewise Spalding Gray...
 Yet while each character's confession is profoundly moving, Drunks finally lacks the cumulative impact we expect in a drama.
 Like a war movie in which an element of suspense is which character will be killed, the only element of suspense in Drunks is which character will backslide."

 Stephen Holden of The New York Times wrote: "Although Drunks...has its moments of staginess, the actors' understated characterizations go a long way toward keeping the movie from turning into a series of speeches.
 Mr. Lewis is especially impressive in the way he takes a role that many actors would be tempted to shout to the rafters and lets his panicky wide eyes convey the character's desperation."

 Susan Kirr of the Austin American-Statesman wrote: "While the monologues (many of them improvised and shot in one long take) are often pointed and touching, others fall flat, showing the mechanism unfolding clumsily.
 After several of these confessions, the film starts to resemble A Chorus Line, as one painful story after another is contrasted with an all-out attempt to break through and succeed."

 Kevin Thomas of The Los Angeles Times wrote: "Allowing for a certain theatricality, Drunks is totally persuasive in its account of recovering alcoholics helping one another in a painful and often desperate struggle for sobriety.
-Although "Drunks" is an ensemble endeavor sprinkled with distinguished names, comedian Richard Lewis, in his first leading dramatic role, is undeniably its star and a commanding one at that."
+Although Drunks is an ensemble endeavor sprinkled with distinguished names, comedian Richard Lewis, in his first leading dramatic role, is undeniably its star and a commanding one at that."